NL-BioImaging/biomero/tutorial_cellprofiler.md

 A nice permissive default is [Apache 2.0](https://choosealicense.com/licenses/apache-2.0/).
 It allows people to generally use it however they want, private / commercial / open / closed etc.

-But there is also `copyleft`, where people can only use your code if they also keep that license in their versions; e.g. [GNU](https://choosealicense.com/licenses/gpl-3.0/).
+But there is also `copyleft`, where people can only adapt your code if they also keep the same license on all their code; e.g. [GNU](https://choosealicense.com/licenses/gpl-3.0/).
 That is a bit more restrictive.